ArtHitParade

 Qian's career is a very good example of the extreme and multidisciplinary skills required to the mandarins.
 Received at the examinations at the age of 23 in the tenth year of Qianlong, he had become as a jurist an important member of the imperial bureaucracy.
 Poet, calligrapher and artist, he knows how to imitate the ancients.
 His poetry is pleasant and original.

-On April 3 in Hong Kong, Sotheby's sells a 34 cm high scroll of ten landscapes of Mount Tiantai, for a total length of 4.60 m.
-It is estimated HK $ 50M, lot 3301.
+On April 3, 2018, Sotheby's sold for HK $ 147M from a lower estimate of HK $ 50M a 34 cm high scroll of ten landscapes of Mount Tiantai, for a total length of 4.60 m, lot 3301.
+This painting was probably made during or shortly after Qian Weichen’s tenure in Zhejiang.

 The drawing without washes is of a topographical accuracy and includes the Buddhist monasteries and some human presence.
 Yet Qian, who had visited Yandang, did not walk Tiantai personally as his tour plans were each time abandoned due to bad weather.
 He was probably relying upon pre-existing images to avoid confessing this failure.